cjacker/opensource-toolchain-ch32v/README.md

 This OpenOCD fork (https://github.com/karlp/openocd-hacks/) can support the 1-wire interface.

-There is also the STM32F103C8T6-based https://github.com/NgoHungCuong/1-Wire-CH32V003
+There is also the STM32F103C8T6-based https://github.com/NgoHungCuong/1-Wire-CH32V003 for debugging, and https://github.com/NgoHungCuong/NHC-Link042 for flashing.

 By the way, WCH CH571/573 and CH581/582/583 are series of 32-bit RISC-V core microcontroller integrated with BLE wireless communication, these parts also covered by this tutorial.